Series of compact sensors that are attached to COPD or asthma prescription medications to record usage.

 Asthma and COPD are the 5th and 6th most costly medical conditions in the US, estimated at $50 billion annually.
-Propeller Health’s mission is to reduce these costs by providing tools for improved self-management of asthma and COPD symptoms.
-This approach allows patients to better understand their asthma triggers while aiding doctors in more accurately identifying high-risk patients before a crisis.
+Propeller aims to reduce these costs by providing tools for improved self-management of asthma and COPD symptoms.
+The company wanted to develop a connected system of products and digital tools that would track a patient’s medicine use.
+This approach allows patients to better understand their triggers while aiding doctors in better identifying high-risk patients before a crisis.

-Propeller Health wanted to develop a connected system of products and digital tools that would track a patient's medical use for them.
-The solution was a blue-tooth sensor that would record medicine use and communicate that information to a proprietary mobile app.
-The app would also track the time and locations of use.
+Propeller Health’s mission was to develop a connected system of products and digital tools that would track a patient’s medicine use.
+The solution was a family of Bluetooth sensors that would record medicine use and communicate it to a proprietary mobile app that would also track the time and locations of use.